phpbb/documentation/development/extensions/modification_to_extension.rst

 Schema Changes
 --------------

-The newspage does not have any database schema changes, so I will use the Example from the `Wiki <https://wiki.phpbb.com/Migrations/Schema_Changes>`_.
+The Newspage does not have any database schema changes, so I will use the :doc:`../migrations/schema_changes.html` example from the Documentation.
 Basically you need to have two methods in your migration class file:

 .. code-block:: php